 None of these are conclusive on their own.
 Together, they indicate a structure that was designed for a smaller, simpler organization and has been outpaced by what the organization has become.

 The re-evaluation does not have to be a full redesign.
-Often the most effective intervention is targeted: clarify authority boundaries for the Executive Director, rewrite three or four role descriptions using outcome language, define the governance boundary between board and staff.
+Often the most effective intervention is targeted: clarify authority boundaries for the Executive Director, rewrite three or four role descriptions using outcome language, define the governance boundary between board and staff, or redesign the approval pathway that creates the most delay.
 Start where the friction is loudest and build from there.

-If this is describing your organization, the next step is a conversation.
+If this describes your organization, the next step is a conversation.
 Contact Faulkner HR Solutions to discuss where the structural friction is showing up and what a focused intervention looks like for your specific situation.

-Nonprofit organizational design is the intentional structuring of roles, responsibilities, authority, and decision-making processes to enable the organization to deliver on its mission efficiently and sustainably.
-It covers how work is divided, how decisions are made, how authority is distributed, and how accountability is built into the system.
+Nonprofit organizational design is the intentional structuring of roles, responsibilities, authority, governance boundaries, workflows, and decision-making processes to help the organization deliver its mission efficiently and sustainably.

-The bottleneck usually develops because the structure never gave staff clear authority to make decisions independently.
+The Executive Director often becomes a bottleneck when staff lack clear decision authority.
 When authority boundaries are undefined, the default is to escalate.
-The fix is not better delegation skills — it is documenting where decision authority lives for each category of choice, communicating it clearly, and holding that structure consistently.
+The fix is documenting where decision authority lives for each category of choice, communicating it clearly, and holding that structure consistently.

-F.R.A.M.E.™ is a role design framework developed by Faulkner HR Solutions covering Function (why the role exists), Responsibility (what outcomes it must produce), Authority (what decisions it can make), Measures (how success is defined), and Environment (what resources it requires).
+F.R.A.M.E.™ is a role design framework developed by Faulkner HR Solutions covering Function, Responsibility, Authority, Measures, and Environment.
 Applying it to each role produces a structure where accountability is explicit rather than assumed.

-A formal review should happen whenever a significant change occurs — new executive leadership, significant growth in headcount or programs, major funding shifts, or persistent operational friction that isn't resolving through normal management.
-Informally, role clarity and authority boundaries should be revisited whenever the same decision-making problems keep surfacing despite previous attempts to address them.
+A formal review should happen whenever a significant change occurs, including new executive leadership, significant growth in headcount or programs, major funding shifts, or persistent operational friction that normal management has not resolved.